magdaPulter/Todo-App/README.md

 ## My process
 In my soltion I have used Object Oriented Programming and ES6 classes to duplicate the behavior of the new todos added to the app by user.
+I am still working on improvment how to drag and drop to reorder items on the list.